enyojs/spotlight/README.md

 Currently it is configured to switch between modes whenever corresponding input is received.
 I.e. it switches to pointer mode on mousemove, and back to 5-way on keydown.
 However, Spotlight API provides a way to explicitly perform the switch by calling

-> `enyo.Spotlight.setPointerMode([BOOLEAN]);`
+> `Enyo.Spotlight.setPointerMode([BOOLEAN]);`

 ## NAVIGATION: ##

-Spotlight allows navigation between enyo controls by setting spotlight focus to one control at a time.
+Spotlight allows navigation between Enyo controls by setting spotlight focus to one control at a time.
 When control is focused, it is assigned a CSS class ".spotlight" which allows to style focused controls on per-kind basis using `.<kindClass>.spotlight` selectors.

 In order to make a control focusable with Spotlight ( **Spottable** ), simply set it's "spotlight" property to TRUE, like so: